western gailes - 17 POINTS

 So there it is, great fun, a thinking person's course with some great Scottish coastal scenery thrown in.

 BOOKING THE COURSE

 However, if you are looking for a great experience in the area do consider booking the 'Gailes Experience'.
-In 2017 they were charging from £135 in the winter rising to £260 in the summer for 3 green fees - Western Gailes, Glasgow Gailes and Dundonald.
-To give you an idea of the value it would cost you £350 to book those independently so well worth looking at.
+In 2019 they were charging from £140 in the winter rising to £290 in the summer for 3 green fees - Western Gailes, Glasgow Gailes and Dundonald which represents quite a discount.

 The Ayrshire coast is often overlooked and as quality golf is added to both the far north and north-east of Scotland the competition is only increasing.
 However, it is very accessible, easy to get around and a really classic links experience.
 Western Gailes is just south of Irvine, only 45 minutes south of Glasgow Airport.
 Where to base yourself probably depends which other courses you are looking to play but you could do a lot worse that use Troon as your base, it certainly has more to offer than Irvine and is less than 15 minutes away from Western Gailes, Glasgow Gailes and Dundonald.
 We stayed at the Marine hotel, overlooking the 18th green and a short way from the harbour which has lots of eating and drinking options.
 Alas Pebbles, the pub-come-nightclub which looked like it was someone's front room, is now closed but there are still plenty of options to enjoy.